 TBA for the Open House on the week of 10/30

 The design of this group class was advised by Dr. T.V.
 Joe Layng.

-We thank Dr. Layng for his wonderful feedback all throughout the design of the class materials.
+We thank Dr. Layng for his wonderful feedback throughout the development of the class materials.

 Sean Will, MS